oelarnes/iwd/ATA.md

 We’re taking a break from GIH WR to discuss one of my pet topics: pick orders.
 The observed ones, ALSA and ATA.
-Your picks are valuable, and the observations about what people spent on cards is relevant data to the card quality question.
+Your picks are valuable, and the observations about what people spent on cards are relevant to the card quality question.

 *You have to know your pick orders.* It’s a truism, one of the first pieces of advice you get as a limited player.
 But I still don’t think ATA gets the respect it deserves.
 Instead, the attitude I observe is something like “it’s important to know ALSA so you know when you have to take quality cards,” and quality is identified with the performance metrics.
 I believe this is a mistake.